SRatna/bike-sharing-app/README.md

 You must install [Docker](https://docs.docker.com/get-docker/) and [Docker Compose](https://docs.docker.com/compose/install/) to run the application.

 ### Up and Running
-Run following command from root directory of the project to run the overall application.
+Run following commands from root directory of the project to run the overall application.
 ```shell
 docker-compose build
 docker-compose up -d
 ```

-It will build and start the docker image written for the app (which can be found in Dockerfile) and also runs MongoDB docker image.
+It will build and start the docker image written for the app (which can be seen in [Dockerfile](https://github.com/SRatna/bike-sharing-app/blob/main/Dockerfile)) and also runs MongoDB docker image.
 We also import some dummy data in MongoDB using `mongoimport`.
 We have implemented multi-stage builds in the Dockerfile to automate the process of building frontend builds and generating API doc and DB schema.

 - The web app can be loaded by visiting [http://localhost:3000/](http://localhost:3000/).
 - The API doc can be viewed by visiting [http://localhost:3000/api-doc.html](http://localhost:3000/api-doc.html).